-Diky has successfully defended his MS thesis and is currently working on edits.
-For his MS, Diky researched the community life histories and ecological effects of spatial zoning and gear-restrictions in the coral reefs of the Sunda-Banda Sea in Indonesia.
+Diky graduated in August 2018.
+For his MS thesis, Diky researched the community life histories and ecological effects of spatial zoning in the coral reefs of the Sunda-Banda Sea in Indonesia.
 This research was performed in collaboration with the World Wildlife Fund as well as the Indonesian Ministry of Marine Affairs and Fisheries (MMAF).
 Diky is now back in Indonesia and working as the Directorate General of Capture Fisheries in the MMAF.

 Aditi joined the lab during the summer of 2016 between her Freshman and Sophomore years at URI as part of the Coastal Fellows program.
-She learned how to code in R and looked at fisheries catch in Tanimbar Kei, Indonesia - see her poster here.
+She learned how to code in R and looked at fisheries catch data in Tanimbar Kei, Indonesia - see her poster here.
 Aditi is currently studying Marine Biology and hopes to rejoin the lab in her Senior year to gain more experience with data analysis.